SolidLabResearch/Bashlib/bashlib/solid/README.md

 #### query
 This command queries over the given resource, or recursively over all contained resources in case the given url is a container.
 The query parameter MUST be a valid SPARQL query.
 All non-rdf resources will be ignored.

+The `--all` flag can be set to include `.acl` files in the listing.
+The `--full` flag will show the full file URL in the returned results, instead of the relative path to the queried container.
+The `--pretty` flag will show the results in a table format.

 usage
 ```